Is Coronavirus Airborne? Scientists Think It's Entirely Possible

-Six feet: You've heard that measurement everywhere by now—from officials at major health organizations like the Centers for Disease Control and Prevention and the World Health Organization; on coronavirus-themed TV commercials; in literally every COVID-19 article circulating the internet.
-For the most part, we all know that, while we should be staying home, in those moments we have to go out into the world, we should maintain a 6-foot distance between ourselves and those around us.
+Six feet: You've heard that measurement everywhere by now—from officials at the Centers for Disease Control and Prevention (CDC); on coronavirus-themed TV commercials; in literally every COVID-19 article circulating the internet.
+For the most part, we all know that when we have to go out into the world, we should maintain a 6-foot distance between ourselves and those around us.

-That measurement—6 feet—isn't random; it's based on the idea that this novel coronavirus, SARS-CoV2, spreads through droplets of saliva or mucus that get ejected into the air whenever someone who has COVID-19 coughs or sneezes, says Glenn Randall, PhD, a microbiologist and virologist at the University of Chicago.
-The virus hitches a ride on these droplets, which fall to the ground or other surfaces within a 6-foot radius—thus the rule to keep our distance.
-(It's also why health officials strongly urge regular handwashing and not touching your face; those virus droplets can also contaminate commonly-touched surfaces, and sometimes stay there for a while.)
+That measurement—6 feet—isn't random; it's based on the idea that this novel coronavirus, SARS-CoV2, spreads through droplets of saliva or mucus that get ejected into the air whenever someone who has COVID-19 coughs or sneezes, Glenn Randall, PhD, a microbiologist and virologist at the University of Chicago, explained earlier this year.
+The virus hitches a ride on these droplets, which fall to the ground or other surfaces, generally within a 6-foot radius—thus the rule to keep our distance.
+(It's also why health officials strongly urge regular handwashing and not touching your face; those virus droplets can also contaminate commonly-touched surfaces and sometimes stay there for a while.)

-But the thing about the novel coronavirus is that it's new, meaning even the most in-the-weeds scientists and researchers didn't know about it until it first emerged in China in December 2019—and that means there's still a lot we don't know about it, since new research is emerging daily.
+But the thing about the novel coronavirus is that it's new, meaning even the most in-the-weeds scientists and researchers didn't know about it until it was first recognized in China in December 2019—and that means there's still a lot we don't know about it, since new research is emerging daily.

-One of those things we aren't 100% sure about is whether or not the coronavirus could be airborne.
-As of right now, respiratory droplets seem like the most common way the virus is transmitted, according to officials.
-But researchers are currently exploring the possibility that this new coronavirus could, on some level, be airborne, too—and that may change both standards for healthcare professionals and recommendations for the general public.
+One of the things we hadn't been 100% sure about is whether or not the coronavirus could be airborne.
+Are respiratory droplets the most common way the virus is transmitted?
+Or could this new coronavirus be airborne, too—and that may change both standards for healthcare professionals and recommendations for the general public.

 What exactly does it mean for a virus to be airborne—and how is it different from virus droplets?

-When we think of the word 'airborne' it's easy to assume that it means a virus that can be transmitted through the air at any point—which could technically even apply to those droplets associated with the novel coronavirus, since they travel through the air before they land.
-But the medical definition of airborne is a bit more specific, which can be confusing, says Dr. Randall.
+When we think of the word "airborne," it's easy to assume that it means a virus can be transmitted through the air at any point—which could technically even apply to those droplets associated with the novel coronavirus, since they travel through the air before they land.
+But the medical definition of airborne is a bit more specific, which can be confusing, Randall told Health this spring.

-The World Health Organization currently defines aerosol particles smaller than 5 microns in diameter, while droplet particles are technically larger than 5 microns in diameter.
+WHO defines aerosol particles as smaller than 5 microns in diameter, while droplets are technically larger than 5 microns in diameter.
+(One micron is one-millionth of a meter or 0.000039 inches.)
 Using this information, a 2013 review article in the Journal of Pathogens explains airborne transmission further, defining it as "the transmission of particles that are comparatively smaller in size [than droplet particles] and thus can remain suspended in air for long periods of time."
-The review adds that, because of this, airborne particles "potentially expose a higher number of susceptible individuals as a much greater distance from the source of infection."
+The review adds that, because of this, airborne particles "potentially expose a higher number of susceptible individuals at a much greater distance from the source of infection."

-A laboratory experiment published March 27 in The New England Journal of Medicine (NEJM) provides the most robust evidence that the virus can remain in the air.
+Could the novel coronavirus exist as an aerosol for airborne transmission?
+A laboratory experiment published March 27 in the New England Journal of Medicine (NEJM) provides robust evidence that the virus can remain in the air.
 A team at the National Institute of Allergy and Infectious Disease used a nebulizer, which creates aerosols from liquids, to spray COVID-19 molecules in the air as well as samples of the virus that caused the SARS epidemic in 2003.
 They report being able to detect the virus in the air for three hours.
 Both viruses dropped by half after 1.1 hours.

 While this experiment proves that the virus can remain in the air, conditions in a lab don’t necessarily prove what is happening in the real world.
 For example, a nebulizer may not perfectly mimic a cough or sneeze.

-To that point, research done in real-world environments has mixed results.
-For a study published in JAMA this month, researchers took samples from three patients in infection isolation rooms at the outbreak center in Singapore.
+To that point, research done in real-world environments has produced mixed results.
+For a study published in JAMA in March, researchers took samples from three patients in infection isolation rooms at the outbreak center in Singapore.
 Samples were collected for five days over two weeks, sometimes after rooms were cleaned and sometimes before.
 While the virus was found on some surfaces in patients’ rooms, it was never detected in the air.